 New York, 10011

 Tel: 212 989 6699

 Email: [email protected]

 Born in the west of France, designer and decorator Christian Liaigre studied at the Paris Academy of Fine and Decorative Arts, and taught drawing technique at the Academy Charpentier, before taking ten years away from Paris to devote himself to horse breeding.

 Christian Liaigre started his own label in 1987 with the opening of his first showroom in Paris, followed by a second Parisian showroom, later followed by London, Bangkok and Saint Barthélémy in the Caribbean.
 He concentrates on developing research both in interior architecture and furniture design with his studio team composed of twelve interior designers and architects.
 His interiors and furnishings are on display in a number of classic Tablet hotels, including Le Sereno, Hotel Montalembert, and the Mercer, among others.

 In 2004, Christian Liaigre had his first book published.
 It features eight of his projects completed during the course of the last five years.
 Nowadays he devotes himself in particular to working on island projects.
-Major completed jobs include the Market restaurant in Paris and the Mercer Hotel and the Rupert Murdoch residence, both in New York.
+Major completed remote jobs include the Market restaurant in Paris and the Mercer Hotel and the Rupert Murdoch residence, both in New York.
 As it happens, domestic housing on several continents presently predominates among projects in work.
 Christian Liaigre is also the designer of the famous Hakkasan restaurants.